jon-harper/OmniBox/docs/assembly/core.md

 <figure markdown>
   [![illustration][center3]{width="480"}][center3]
   <figcaption>3.
-Use two (2) more M3 screws to fill in the bottom two screw holes on one side.</figcaption>
+Use two (2) more M3 screws to fill in the remaining screw holes on one side.</figcaption>
 </figure>

 <figure markdown>